 Buying a Biohazard Vehicle

-Before making your purchase, run a VIN check or vehicle history report to get information about the condition of the vehicle.
+Run a VIN check or vehicle history report to get information about the condition of the vehicle.
 The vehicle history report has information on the title, accidents (if any), repairs, damages, etc.

 If you want detailed information about the current condition of the vehicle, you can request a physical inspection.
 This costs more but you will have a more detailed report on the vehicle’s condition.